-- Spouse, common-law spouse, civil union partner, domestic partner - Dependent children up to age 27 - Qualifying children with a disability over age 27
+- spouse, common-law spouse, civil union partner, domestic partner • - dependent children up to age 27 - qualifying children with a disability over age 27

-Once enrolled, adding a dependent requires Dependent Eligibility Verification.
+Once enrolled, adding a dependent requires Dependent Eligibility Verification (DEV).
+For more information on DEV, visit the CU DEV website.
 Required documentation must be received within 31 days of the enrollment.